tcram/rda-image-archive/README.md

 ## layout

 - `sql/` is for data in MySQL format
-- `api/` is for code supporting a public API
+- `import/` is for data-processing
-- `scripts/` is for scripts that scrape metadata
+- `api/` is for code supporting an API

 ## references